-Throughout 2016, we had 27 citizens apply for the program.
-The County Treasurers office received payments for delinquent taxes in the amount of \$104,796 dollars for multiple tax years on 27 parcels in our community.
+Throughout 2017, we had 20 citizens apply for the program locally.
+The County Treasurers office received payments for delinquent taxes in the amount of \$97,131 dollars for multiple tax years on 21 parcels in our community.
 As part of this program, eligible applicants could also qualify to have their current taxes paid at the local units.
-The local units received payments for taxes in the amount of \$13,523 dollars for 19 parcels.
+The local units received payments for taxes in the amount of \$10,806 dollars for 11 parcels.

-The Michigan State Housing Development Authority provided a report indicating that as of May 2016, \$533,893 dollars were disbursed throughout Jackson County impacting over 200 households paying delinquent property taxes to prevent foreclosure.
+The Michigan State Housing Development Authority provided a report indicating that as of December 2017, \$694,754 dollars were disbursed throughout Jackson County impacting over 618 households paying delinquent property taxes to prevent foreclosure.
+In fact, Jackson County has had the 10th largest number of homeowners use this program in the state since 2010.

 All in all, the program has been very successful in assisting those in need in our community.
 This program did have a significant impact on preventing foreclosure.
-In May, we were informed that this Hardest Hit program still had monies available and would continue this program until all the monies were allocated.
+In November, we were informed that this Hardest Hit program still had approximately \$38 million still available through 2020 which could assist around 5,500 eligible households.

 A second approach to foreclosure prevention included working with Legal Services of South Central Michigan (LSSCM).
 Through collaborative efforts with LSSCM, we were able to refer prospective cases in which taxpayers were in need of specific legal guidance and information as it related to tax and mortgage foreclosure.
-In 2016, LSSCM opened 57 cases for low and moderate income owners/occupants.
-These cases assisted a total of 158 individuals who were in jeopardy of losing their homes due to tax or mortgage foreclosure.
+In 2017, LSSCM opened 59 cases for low and moderate income owners/occupants.
+These cases assisted a total of 153 individuals who were in jeopardy of losing their homes due to tax or mortgage foreclosure.